SurferAdmin/freqstart/README.md

 ### Features

-* Fully guided setup for Freqtrade with Docker including the config generator and "user_data" folder.
+* `Freqtrade` Fully guided setup for Freqtrade with Docker including the config generator and "user_data" folder.
-* Automated version check of Docker images via manifest for minimal ressources and creating local backups.
+* `Docker` Automated version check of Docker images via manifest for minimal ressources and creating local backups.
-* Install server prerequisites and upgrades and check for timezone sync and set it to UTC.
+* `Prerequisites` Install server prerequisites and upgrades and check for timezone sync and set it to UTC.
-* Guided setup of FreqUI with Nginx proxy for secured IP (openssl), domain (letsencrypt) or localhost.
+* `FreqUI` Guided setup of FreqUI with Nginx proxy for secured IP (openssl), domain (letsencrypt) or localhost.
-* Setup for Binance proxy if you run multiple bots at once incl. reusable config file.
+* `Binance Proxy` Setup for Binance proxy if you run multiple bots at once incl. reusable config file.
-* Example bot for Binance with all implemented features and as guidance for ".yml" container.
+* `Example Bot` Example bot for Binance with all implemented features and as guidance for ".yml" container.
-* Automated installation of implemented strategies like NostalgiaForInfinity incl. updates.
+* `Strategies` Automated installation of implemented strategies like NostalgiaForInfinity incl. updates.

-`Strategies:` Help expanding the list and include config files if possible: https://github.com/berndhofer/freqstart/blob/develop/freqstart.strategies.json
+Help expanding the strategies list and include config files if possible: https://github.com/berndhofer/freqstart/blob/develop/freqstart.strategies.json

 <p align="right">(<a href="#top">back to top</a>)</p>